UNIVERSAL-IT-SYSTEMS/4d-plugin-skypekit/README.md

 4d-plugin-skypekit
 ==================

-4D implementation of the Skype Desktop API and SkypeKit
+4D implementation of Skype Desktop API and SkypeKit